 I need information about...

-Patients with primary lung cancers commonly complain of dyspnea.
-So do patients who have another type of cancer, such as breast cancer, that has spread to the lungs.
-People can also have dyspnea if they have any of these health issues:
+You may have dyspnea if you have lung cancer.
+Or you may have it if you have another type of cancer, such as breast cancer, that has spread to the lungs.
+It can also happen if you have any of these health issues:

 Emphysema or chronic bronchitis

-Dyspnea may prevent people from doing something they normally do with ease, so they are often asked to describe how their dyspnea affects their daily life and their quality of life.
+Dyspnea may keep you from doing things you normally do with ease.
+Your healthcare provider may ask you how your dyspnea affects your daily life and quality of life.

-To help you talk with your doctor or nurse about dyspnea, it may help to keep track of how it affects you.
+To help you talk with your healthcare provider about dyspnea, it may help to keep track of how it affects you.
 Keep a journal of when you have it, what makes it better, and what makes it worse.

-Treatment of dyspnea is usually directed toward the treatment of the underlying disease.
-For example, if fluid is collecting in the lung, the fluid may need to be drained to lessen the dyspnea.
-Chemotherapy or radiation therapy may shrink a tumor to lessen the dyspnea.
-If dyspnea is being caused by an infection, antibiotics may be needed.
-If a blood clot is found in the lung, blood thinners are used as treatment.
+Dyspnea is usually treated by treating its cause.
+For example, if fluid is collecting in your lung, your healthcare provider may need to drain the fluid to ease the dyspnea.
+You may need chemotherapy or radiation therapy to shrink a tumor that is causing the dyspnea.
+If dyspnea is caused by an infection, you may need antibiotics.
+If a blood clot is found in your lung, you may need to take blood thinners.

-Your doctor may treat dyspnea with medication.
-The type of medication will depend to some extent on the cause.
-Here are some options for that:
+Your healthcare provider may treat dyspnea with medicine.
+The type of medicine will depend on the cause.
+You may need:

-Steroids help reduce swelling in the lungs that may be causing the shortness of breath.
+Steroids to help reduce swelling in the lungs.
+The swelling may be causing the shortness of breath.

-Anti-anxiety drugs can help break the cycle of panic that can lead to more breathing difficulties.
+Antianxiety medicines to help break the cycle of panic.
+This cycle can lead to more breathing problems.

-Your doctor might also prescribe oxygen to help with your breathing.
-Ask your health care team about breathing and relaxation techniques you can try on your own.
+Your provider may also prescribe oxygen to help with your breathing.
+Ask your healthcare team about breathing and relaxation techniques you can try on your own.

-It might also be helpful to change the way you sit or sleep.
-Patients with dyspnea may find it helpful to try sitting upright in a chair, leaning forward slightly, and resting their forearms on the arms of the chair or their knees to help their lungs to expand.
+You may also find relief by changing the way you sit or sleep.
+Try sitting upright in a chair, leaning forward slightly, and resting your forearms on the arms of the chair or on your knees.
+This can help your lungs expand.
 Sleeping with several pillows or in a recliner can also help.

 Here are two types of breathing exercises to help manage dyspnea.
-Always talk with your doctor or nurse before trying these techniques.
-It can also be helpful to talk to a respiratory or physical therapist for hints on how to manage dyspnea:
+Always talk with your healthcare provider before trying these techniques.
+You can also talk with a respiratory or physical therapist for hints on how to manage dyspnea.

-Diaphragmatic breathing (also called abdominal breathing).
-To do this type of breathing, you must first find your diaphragm.
+Diaphragmatic breathing.
+This is also called abdominal breathing.
+To do this type of breathing, first find your diaphragm.
 Here's how: Place your fingers just below your breastbone and breathe in.
 The muscle that moves is the diaphragm.
-You may find it useful to lie flat on your back and place a book on your abdomen so you can watch your breathing pattern as the book rises and falls.
+You can also lie on your back and put a book on your belly (abdomen).
+Watch your breathing pattern as the book rises and falls.
 Your goal is to make the book rise and fall with each breath.